In the early poems of Lawrence Durrell we find lines with a rhythmic and syntactic similarity which almost amounts to a tic:

 In sad similitude of griefs to mine.

-Here not only is ‘of’ not required to bear an unnatural stress, but the fine balance of syllabic quantities across the line is expertly done.
+Here not only is ‘of’ not asked to bear an unnatural stress, but the fine balance of syllabic quantities across the line is expertly done.
 If we mark the caesura:

 The irate middle class - RothA few days ago it seemed the people of the world were, at least for several hours, shocked by the election of Donald Trump as the next president of th...